aspose-page/Aspose.Page-Reference-Tutorials/page/english/net/canvas-manipulation/clippingxps/_index.md

 - XPS clipping tutorial
 schemas:
 - type: TechArticle
-  headline: How to Clip XPS with Aspose.Page for .NET
+  headline: Clip XPS Documents Using Aspose.Page for .NET
   description: Learn how to clip XPS documents using Aspose.Page for .NET.
 This step‑by‑step
     guide shows you how to create, manipulate, and save XPS files efficiently.
   dateModified: '2026-06-25'